oliverroick/oliverroick.net/src/_posts/2021-11-11-mapboxgl-now-supports-non-mercator-projections.md

 The new map projections open up new possibilities for interactive thematic mapping, especially for maps of continents or the whole world.

-[^1]: I created an [Observable notebook](https://observablehq.com/@oliverroick/mapboxgl-custom-projections) to demonstrate different projections, their configuration, and how a map transitions between projects while zooming.
+[^1]: I created an [Observable notebook](https://observablehq.com/@oliverroick/mapboxgl-custom-projections) to demonstrate different projections, their configuration, and how a map transitions between projections while zooming.